larry-hsu/react-router/docs/api-reference.md

 > of the URL.
 Also note that the second arg to `setSearchParams` is
 > the same type as the second arg to `navigate`.

 A `createSearchParams(init)` function is also exported that is essentially a thin wrapper around [`new URLSearchParams(init)`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams/URLSearchParams) that adds support for using objects with array values.
+This is the same function that `useSearchParams` uses internally for creating `URLSearchParams` objects from `init` values.